“Here's the guest room!"

 “...A barrette?”

 Terra moved behind the standing girl and gathered her silver hair, fixing it in a diagonal twist at her crown.
+“Your hair sticks out in back if you only wear a turban and mask.
+Using this to hide it should work.”

 “...Thank you.”
 With that, Diode returned to her room.

+Later, a series of columns about a black-clad figure started to appear in the clan's journal, but Terra sadly never personally witnessed the sight a second time.
 Not that it mattered much.
 When Diode visited the archive, she responded to Terra's efforts to talk with her.
 Their conversations were entirely concerned with old Content.
 Diode helped identify uncertain pieces, since coming from another clan gave her knowledge that an Endeavour didn't necessarily have.
 (Example: ‘The snowman in this one has a thick neck and wide base, so the work is probably from around the era of the daruma archetype.’).
 She had been such a great help to Terra and her coworkers that it wasn't long before her stay was officially authorized.

 “Going by everything you've told me, you seem to have learned a lot at the school you attended.
 Was it really that much of a shi... cruel place?”
 Terra asked, seated in a corner of the archive's grass garden.

-Diode replied, "The things I've been constantly talking about are something I more or less learned from underground Content while cutting class or things I saw with my mother during my life on the Tsunami Search."
+Diode replied, "I more or less learned everything I constantly talk about from underground Content I saw with my mother when I lived on the Tsunami Search or when I cut class.”

-"Ooh, underground...
-Uh, do you mean Content like callouts, fights, and even pervy stuff?"
+“Ooh, underground...
+Uh, do you mean Content like callouts, fights, and.... even pervy stuff?”

 “Stuff like S, D and V, or A and G, there's almost ten thousand years' worth of underground material.
 Do you not like that sort of thing, Terra-san?”

-"Uh, it's not that I don't like it, it's...
-I don't know enough about it."
+“Uh, it's not that I don't like it, it's more like...
+I don't know enough about it.”

 “Hmm.
 Well, let's stop talking about it if you don't know about it.”